DaveBenham/VenomModules/README.md

 The Curve CV input is multiplied by 10 and then summed with the Curve knob value to establish the effective response curve.
 The final effective curve level is clamped to +/- 100%.

 The Curve CV input is normaled to 0V.

+### Logarithm algorithm

+Logarithms aren't defined for negative values, but ring modulation needs to support negative values.
+So to make logarithmic responses work with ring modulation, the approximated logarithm of the absolute value is used and then multiplied by the sign of the original value (1 or -1).

+The original version of Shaped VCA used a different algorithm that worked, but gave some wicked high voltage spikes that required clipping.
+The old algorithm is probably not what is wanted, but to support any old patches that relied on the old behavior, there is a context menu option to force the use of the old logarithm algorithm.
+Pre-existing patches prior to version 2.5.0 automatically default to the old algorithm.

 ### Left and Right inputs